 Field-hunting tip

-Look in sedimentary formations country — that is the host setting where gatewayite typically forms.
+Look in sedimentary formations country, the host setting where gatewayite typically forms.
 If you start seeing quartz, calcite, barite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.